 Choose the Right Fuel

-  - Fill the charcoal tray of your Kamado grill with as much charcoal as you

-  need for the cooking session.
-Don’t overfill, or it will become harder to

-  light and will produce excess heat.
+- Fill your Kamado grill charcoal tray with as much charcoal as you need for the cooking session.
+Don’t overfill, or it will become harder to light and will produce excess heat.

-  - When filled, make space in the center of the tray and place a charcoal

-  starter brick inside.
-These Midwest Hearth 100% Natural Charcoal Starters

-  are perfect for outdoor grills.
+- When filled, make space in the center of the tray and place a charcoal starter brick inside.
+These Midwest Hearth 100% Natural Charcoal Starters are perfect for outdoor grills.

 - Light the charcoal starter using a long match or a standard gas lighter.

 - Open all of the vents to their maximum position, and keep the lid up.
 This will allow airflow while creating the perfect conditions to start the charcoal.

 - Wait around ten to fifteen minutes and check on the coals, they should now be glowing and producing smoke.
 Mix the coals using grill tongs so that they are evenly distributed.
 If you need more time to get all of the coals lit, wait another five minutes before checking again.

 - Your coals should now be lit and ready to get up to temperature.
 Close the lid on your grill, and monitor the temperature gauge as you preheat.
 When you hit the mark, gradually close the vents until the heat is consistent.
 You’re now ready to start cooking with your Kamado grill.